Migrate to Next.js Supabase v3

 9. Remove Edge CSRF

-git merge v3-step/remove-edge-csrfThen run the AI-assisted review with tag v3-step/remove-edge-csrf.
+git checkout -b v3/remove-edge-csrfgit pull upstream v3-step/remove-edge-csrfThen run the AI-assisted review with this prompt:

 What Changed